esDotDev/get_it_mixin/README.md

 # get_it_mixin

-This package offers a set of mixin types that makes the binding of data that is stored within ` GetIt` really easy.
+This package offers a set of mixin types that makes it extremely easy to bind your views to the data stored in GetIt.

 >When I write of binding, I mean a mechanism that will automatically rebuild a widget that if data it depends on changes

-Several users asked for support of data binding for GetIt like `provider` offers.
-At the same time I have to admit I got really intrigued by `flutter_hooks` from [Remi Rousselet](https://github.com/rrousselGit/), so I started to think about how to create something similar for `GetIt`. **I'm very thankful for Remi's work.
-I took more than one inspiration from his code**
+Several users have been asking for data binding support similar to that offered by `provider`.
+At the same time, I have to admit, I became quite intrigued by `flutter_hooks` from [Remi Rousselet](https://github.com/rrousselGit/), and started to think about how I could create something similar for `GetIt`. **I'm very thankful for Remi's work.
+I took more than one inspiration from his code.**

-As I want to keep `GetIt` free of Flutter dependencies I choose to write a separate package with mixins to achive this goal.
+In order to keep `GetIt` free of Flutter dependencies I chose to write a separate package using mixins.

-To be clear you can achieve the same using different Flutter Builders but it will make your Flutter code less readable and you will have more to type.
+To be clear: you can achieve the same using different Flutter Builders but it will make your code less readable and more verbose.

 ## Getting started
 >For this readme I expect that you know how to work with [GetIt](https://pub.dev/packages/get_it)

-Lets create some model class that we want to access with the mixins:
+First, lets create some Model class that we want to access within our View:

 ```Dart
 class Model extends ChangeNotifier {